weewx/weewx/docs_src/custom/json-generator.md

 The difference is that the reader can change it afterwards.
 Alongside the readings, the generator writes the arithmetic needed to convert between units, so a page can offer a unit switch that works without fetching anything.
-The Horizon skin puts one in its footer.
+The Horizon skin puts one in its masthead.

 Nothing needs configuring for this.
 If you would rather not have it, drop the switch from the template.